Clery Act Information

 You may obtain information on high level risk (level 3) registered sex offenders by visiting the New York Department of Criminal Justices’ Sex Offender Registry.
 For more information, you can contact the NY DCJS Sex Offender Registry at (518) 457-6236.

 Bias Related Crime

-Bias related crime is a serious matter and bias related misconduct is a violation of St. John Fisher College policy.
+Bias related crime, also known as a "hate crime," is a serious matter and bias related misconduct is a violation of St. John Fisher College policy.
 Both state and federal laws specially define hate crimes.

 New York State's Hate Crimes Act of 2000 (Penal Law, Section 485) significantly increases the criminal penalties for most significant crimes, including criminal mischief, criminal trespass, harassment, stalking, assault, arson, robbery, burglary, stalking, rape, criminal sexual assault, and others, if the crime was also a "hate crime."
 A "hate crime" occurs where the victim was selected on the basis of race, color, national origin, ancestry, gender, religion, religious practice, old age, disability or sexual orientation.